hhan-xcxc/Vegetable_CHD_NMR/README.md

-Code files in this repository cover the main analysis of vegetable biomarkers and CHD risk.
+The code files in this repository contain the primary analyses examining associations between vegetable biomarkers and CHD risk.

 For any questions, feel free to contact: hhan@hsph.harvard.edu